 Resources and Templates

 Not only do we want to share lessons learned, but we also want to provide as many resources as possible for those who wish to create similar open-grantmaking initiatives.
-Visit the archived Make It Your Own Awards website or make use of the dozens of program resources and templates available, including:
+Make use of the dozens of program resources and templates available, including:

 - Applicant resources, including fact sheets and email notifications